-- As hinted at in the page quote, Adam Carolla loves to parody this.
+- Adam Carolla loves to parody this.
 One of his regular targets and impressions is the morning drive-time DJ who is too excited to be reading weather weather weather, news top of the hour, at the half hour, traffic traffic traffic weather etc. Also the stereotypical strip club DJ (Him imitating them with a string of strip club cliches, always ending with "Jade, stage five!" while Bald Bryan plays a Cherry Pie music bed).

 - David Cross' bit about Morning DJs.

 "We're here with funnyman David Cross; David, you didn't know it yet, but you're just in time for the Friday Morning Fart Song! ("What?
 No...")
 All right!
 You're listening to the Gator and the Lunatic!"

 - Peter Kay has a routine about wedding DJs who fit this trope, as well as being The Unintelligible.

 - The Sklar Brothers do an imitation of a zoo crew style radio show as one of their bits.